Zbee/UserSystem/README.md

 * reCAPTCHA integration
 * More Encryption
 * Option to not store passwords
+* Option to allow storage of public key prints so that a 2Step login email can be encrypted
+* Locout people after so many failed attempts at forms
+* Option to allow users to be able to login with just their emails (enter email, get an email with link, follow link, you're logged in)
+* Option to turn off confirming that a user exists ("Useranme or Password was incorrect," versus "No such user")
 * Ability to login/register with other services

 ##Security